 No results found.

 Please check your spelling or try another treatment name.

 There are a few different categories of the contraceptive pill:

 - Pills that contain different types of oestrogen and progesterone as their active ingredients

-You can get the pill in the UK through:
+You can get the pill in Ireland through:

 - An online doctor service like ZAVA

 If you do not have a medical reason why you should not take the pill and as long as you do not smoke, the pill may be suitable for you.
 Unfortunately, every woman seems to react slightly differently to each pill, so you may have to try a few until you find the one that works best for you.
 Some women who have had trouble with some of the other types of contraceptive pills find that ‘premium pills’ like Yasmin work better for them.

 Side effects of the contraceptive pill

 Common side effects of the combined contraceptive pill include: